GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

    buffer is submitted before a previous command buffer has completed, the new command buffer will be stacked below the previous command buffer.

--  **Render targets.** Displays all render targets.
+-  **Render target.** Displays all render targets.
 If more than one render target is active for a given time period, then the active render targets will be stacked.
 This allows the user to visualize the usage of render targets over the duration of the frame.